singularhum/dealsFeedCanada/README.md

 <details>
 <summary>When are deals updated?</summary>

 The bot displays the score, number of comments and a flair for each deal which need to be updated as time moves forward.
-However, due to rate limits with the Discord API the bot may only update certain deals occassionally based on various conditions.
+However, due to rate limits with the Discord API the bot may only update certain deals occasionally based on various conditions.
 The updates should still happen frequently enough that it will give a good idea of the current state of the deal.

 - A deal will be updated when:
     - turning hot